R9MX4/optimization/README.md

 1.Open AUTOCAD/Map1.dwg in AutoCAD

-Export the coordinates of all subway stations and mountain--
+Export the coordinates of all subway stations and mountain --

 2.Random choose 30 stations